 More plugs and sockets can be found in the following special cabinets:

 Material that deviates from the standards shown above, and are occasionally used in local networks.

-different types of plugs.
+Sockets with outlets for different types of plugs.

 Cords with moulded plugs and connectors; both

 Useful when traveling; makes an alien outlet accessible for the type of plugs in your country.